Litefyr/Litefyr.PaperTiger/README.md

 This package is available via [packagist].
 Run `composer require litefyr/papertiger --no-update` in your `Litefyr.Distribution` package.
 After that, run `composer update` in your root directory.

 > In order to work correctly you'll need a working [Litefyr] instance running.
-Here you'll find the basis [Distribution]
+Here you'll find the [Distribution] package

 [litefyr]: https://litefyr.io
 [distribution]: https://github.com/Litefyr/Distribution